1211311027/alien-vs-zombies/PART2.md

 3. On Windows, when input type 1 is set (arrow key input), it does not take spacebar as input correctly
    Solved:
    solution -> call receiveCommand() again when spacebar is detected

+Current Problems:

+4. Load file does not work if board is too big
+   After load file, zombies will be spawned as 0

+5. Zombies do not detect what is in the box ahead, if zombies touch each other, it will occur error